JerrelSogoni/IOSResigner/README.md

 # IOSResigner
-# Requirements: Python 3.9+, Mac Device
+# Requirements: Python 3.9+, macOS

 # To use the script
 # Initalize configurations in the config folder: config.json